 The Company has operations outside of the United States, which results in exposure to market risks from changes in foreign currency rates.
 The financial risk arises from the fluctuations in foreign exchange rates and the degrees of volatility in these rates.
 Currently the Company does not use derivative instruments to reduce its exposure to foreign currency risk.
-Nonmonetary assets and liabilities are translated at historical rates and monetary assets and liabilities are translated at exchange rates in effect at the end of the year.
-Revenues and expenses are translated at average rates for the year.
+Nonmonetary assets and liabilities are translated at historical rates and monetary assets and liabilities are translated at average rates for the year.
 Gains and losses from translation of foreign currency financial statements into U.S. dollars are included as other comprehensive income.